ABOUT IAN CAREY

 In 2015 Carey joined musical friends Bob Kenmotsu, Matt Clark, and Doug Miller on drummer Bryan Bowman's album Like Minds, a well-received collection of Bowman's original music which All About Jazz called "a hidden treasure and a gem of an album."
 He also appeared on the Electric Squeezebox Orchestra's debut album Cheap Rent (which received 4-1/2 stars from Downbeat).

-In 2016 Carey was awarded a second grant from the San Francisco Friends of Chamber Music, this time to compose a set of pieces for a new 7-piece ensemble, WOOD/METAL/PLASTIC (premiering September 22, 2017 at The Sound Room in Oakland).
+In 2016 Carey was awarded a second grant from the San Francisco Friends of Chamber Music, this time to compose a set of pieces for a new 7-piece ensemble, WOOD/METAL/PLASTIC, which was premiered at The Sound Room in Oakland.
 He was also featured in Thomas Erdmann's How Jazz Trumpeters Play Music Today (Mellen Press) along with 11 other noted trumpeters including Christian Scott, Cuong Vu, Wadada Leo Smith, the late Ted Curson and others.

 In addition to his playing and composing, Carey has also been active as a music instructor for many years, teaching private lessons in trumpet, improvisation, harmony, theory, ear training, and composition.
 He has taught a wide age range of students, from elementary school, to professionals, to adults returning to music, and has been a guest instructor at Stanford University and the Stanford Jazz Workshop, Santa Rosa Junior College, and California Jazz Conservatory.

 Carey is also an avid writer and blogger; his post "How Not to Become a Bitter White Jazz Musician" was mentioned by trumpeter Nicholas Payton as "the most brilliant piece that I have ever read about the dynamic of a White person in Black American Music."
 His humor writing has also been published at McSweeney's.